42BV/redux-mad-authentication/README.md

 ```

-## Send a request with the CSRF token as the current user.
+## Send a request with the XSRF token as the current user.

-To perform request with the CSRF token and with the cookies from
+To perform request with the XSRF token and with the cookies from
 the current user.
 You can use the 'authFetch' utility from this
 library: